Jana Čepelová: 2016

 At Wimbledon in 2016, Čepelová defeated Garbiñe Muguruza in the second round, her third top-three win, before losing to Lucie Šafářová in an epic three-set match.

 2020

 Beginning the season at the Australian Open, Čepelová withdrew from her first round of qualifying match against Kurumi Nara.

 At the Qatar Ladies Open, she lost in the final round of qualifying to Jil Teichmann.
 Playing at the first edition of the Lyon Open, Čepelová was defeated in the first round of qualifying by Margot Yerolymos.

+2023: Comeback and retirement

+In June 2023, Čepelová announced her retirement from professional tour, with her last tournament being the 2023 US Open.